RWS/studio-api-docs/apiconcepts/filetypesupport/filter_ui_settings.md

 ***

 The ID of the settings page is defined within the settings page class itself.
-The **SDL Plugin Framework** is used to locate the plug-in with this ID and display it to the user in the host application at runtime.
+The **Plugin Framework** is used to locate the plug-in with this ID and display it to the user in the host application at runtime.

 See Also
 --